TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-One more Medium Machine from HackTheBox rooted!!
+Another Medium Machine from HackTheBox rooted!!

-I had never worked with the concepts we explored in this box before, so I learned a lot!!
+These were totally new concepts for me, and I learned a ton along the way.
+Hope you did too!☺️

-Hope you did too☺️.
 Keep Hacking!!❤️❤️

 <br />